So you’ve bought a winning lottery ticket in Virginia? Congratulations. Now comes the even greater fun of paying taxes on your winnings!

 Sports betting winnings and taxes

-Online, if not retail, sports betting is coming to Old Dominion soon.
+Virginia sports betting is now legal, in both retail and online operations.
 If you win more than $600 wagering on sporting events over the course of a tax year, you must report your winnings to both the IRS and the state.

 Just like with casino and lottery winnings, you should receive a Form W-2G from the sportsbook(s) you bet with.
 The procedure for reporting your sports betting winnings is the same as any other gambling winnings.